BaedouAdeniyi/restaurant-revenue-analysis/README.md

 At night, main meals dominate the product mix, with starters and desserts contributing at similar but lower levels.
 Despite this stronger preference for main meals, overall revenue remains lower due to reduced order volume during this period

+### Key Insight 4: Customer Retention Behaviour
+Question this insight answers
+- Do customers return and what does the data suggest about customer rentention

+The dataset shows that customer repeat purchases are extremely low.
+Out of approximately 500 total records, only three customers appear more than once, resulting in a returning customer rate of about 0.6%.
+This indicates that almost all customers in the dataset made only a single purchase.

+Because the number of returning customers is so small, the data does not support a deeper analysis of repeat purchase behavior or loyalty patterns.
+As a result, overall revenue and order trends in this dataset are driven almost entirely by one-time customers.

+### Key Insight 5:

 ## Tools Used
 - Microsoft Excel 2019